JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 All of the targets may share some of the sources and may have platform-specific sources in their compilations as well.
 See [Configuring source sets](#configuring-source-sets) for details.

 Some targets may require additional configuration.
-For Android and iOS examples, see the [Multiplatform Project: iOS and Android] TODO /docs/tutorials/native/mpp-ios-android.html tutorial.
+For Android and iOS examples, see the [Multiplatform Project: iOS and Android](/docs/tutorials/native/mpp-ios-android.html) tutorial.

 ### Supported platforms